-Staff turnover can help introduce fresh ideas and skills into your business, but too high a level of employee turnover can damage its performance.
+Staff turnover can help introduce fresh ideas and skills into your business, but too high a level of employee turnover can be a sign of underlying problems that can ultimately have a negative effect on business performance.

 You will be better prepared for dealing with leavers if you understand why employees leave, and if you structure a programme to manage staff effectively from the time they are recruited.
 Make sure you: